-The final oral examination will be on the student's thesis, which will normally be about 200 pages.
-195.29.4.2 PhD in Classical Archaeology For a PhD in Classics Archaeology the entrance requirement is an M A in Classics or equivalent.
-The length of the program is four to six years, depending on previous preparation.
+The final oral examination will be on the student's thesis, the text of which should normally be 200-300 pages in length.

+205.30.5.2 PhD in Classical Archaeology

 Course work can normally be completed in one year, but for students deficient in a required language an additional year may be necessary.

+Entrance Requirements

+In addition to general Departmental requirements, students must have an MA in Classics or the equivalent.

+Program Requirements

+Courses:

+Students must take and pass six (\star 18) graduate-level courses, including at least three (\star 9) from the Department of History and Classics at the 500-600 level; two (\star 6) courses at the 500-level in Greek or Latin (as is appropriate to the field of study), which may be included among those satisfying the preceding requirement; and CLASS 501 (1).
+Modern Language requirement:

-Program Requirements Six courses at the graduate level (\18), at least three (\9) of which must be in the Department of History and Classics at the 500-600 level and one (\3) of which must be fieldwork or the equivalent.
-These requirements will normally be completed in the first year.
-The prerequisites for advancement to PhD candidacy are two author courses in Greek or Latin, whichever is the major language; demonstrated reading knowledge of two modern languages relevant to the student's field of study; successful completion of one PhD candidacy examination on the major ancient literary and archaeological sources relevant to the study of Classical or Hellenistic Greek art, monuments and topography; and successful completion of one PhD candidacy examination on the major ancient literary and archaeological sources relevant to the study of Roman Republican or Imperial art, monuments and topography.
-An oral examination on the student's general field of research for the thesis, including consideration of the student's thesis proposal.
-This examination is designed to assess whether the student has (1) an adequate knowledge of the discipline and of the subject matter relevant to the thesis, and (2) the ability to pursue and complete original research at an advanced level.
+Students must fulfil the Departmental language requirements in two modern languages relevant to the student's field of study.
+Comprehensive examinations:

+Students must pass two written comprehensive examinations: one on the major ancient literary and archaeological sources relevant to the study of Classical or Hellenistic Greek art, monuments and topography; and one on the major ancient literary and archaeological sources relevant to the study of Roman Republican or Imperial art, monuments and topography.
+After the written examinations have been taken, there is an oral examination that covers both fields.
 It is recommended that students take the oral candidacy examination by the middle of their third year.
+Candidacy examination:

+An oral examination on the student's thesis proposal is designed to assess whether the student has (1) an adequate knowledge of the discipline and of the subject matter relevant to the thesis, and (2) the ability to pursue and complete original research at an advanced level.
+It is recommended that students take the oral candidacy examination by the end of their third year.
 Thesis and final oral examination: